-When it comes to online video editing courses, there's a lot of choice out there, and all that can be overwhelming.
+When it comes to online video editing courses, there's a lot of choice out there.
+Add to that the number of options for the best video editing software and getting started can feel a little overwhelming.
 In this post, we've gathered together the best video editing courses on the online market today, to help you decide.

 01. Larry Jordan